-For the Secondary Species, record each species detected on a line on the datasheet.
-Mark the FIRST (and only the first) minute in which you detected individual(s) of secondary species.
-Then, rather than estimate an exact distance for each individual (as you will for primary species) you should place each bird into one of three distance bins, i.e. <50 meters, 50-100 m, >100 m, based on when you first detected the bird and you will record the number of individuals for each distance bin.
+For the Secondary Species, write each individual of each species on a line on the datasheet.
+Mark the FIRST (and only the first) minute in which you detected that individual.
+Then, rather than estimate an exact distance for each individual (as you will for primary species) you should place each bird into one of three distance bins, i..e. <50 meters, 50-100 m, >100 m, based on when you first detected the bird.
 This will simplify the distance estimation but maintain adequate value of the data.
 Unlike with primary species, you do NOT need to mark every minute in which you detect the secondary species (just the first minute of detection!).
 This may seem complex at first but you'll find with practice that it's rather straightforward.